 For any borrower purchasing with 20% or more down payment, or refinancing their home, a 30 year mortgage is an option worth considering.
 But what exactly are the pros and cons of a 30 year vs. a 25 year (or lower) mortgage in Canada?

 Pros of a 30 Year Mortgage in Canada:

-Improves purchasing power: A 30 year amortization improves purchasing power by approximately 10% – 15% versus a 25 year amortization, depending on the lender or Bank used.
+Improves purchasing power: A 30-year amortization improves purchasing power by approximately 16.6% versus a 25 year amortization.
 If it means getting into the right house, it could very well be worth it.

-Lowers the mortgage payment: Even if you are not maximizing your purchase price, a 30 year mortgage can help to free up extra cash flow for investing, home improvements or simply enjoying life with.
+Lowers the mortgage payment: Even if you are not maximizing your purchase price, a 30 year mortgage can help to free up extra cash flow for investing, home improvements, or simply enjoying life.

 Cons of a 30 Year Mortgage:

 May not be necessary: You may not require a 30-year mortgage to buy in the home price range that you are considering.
-Sometimes a Banker will make a client think this is the only way, when a 25 year lower rate may be possible.
-Also, the payments are not too much lower with a 30 year.
+Sometimes a Banker or Broker will incline their client to think this is the only way, when a 25 year lower rate may be possible.
+Also, the payments are not too much lower with 30 year.
 For example, on a $300,000 mortgage, and a constant rate of 2.19% the patent on a 30 year mortgage is $1136.07.
 The payment on the 25 year version of the mortgage would be $1298.03 or a 161.96 per month difference.
 If we then consider a lower rate on the 25 year amortization and a savings of $50 per month due to the lower rate, the monthly savings is really only about $100 in this example.